OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 Why Does a Default OpenClaw Install Fail Every Enterprise Security Audit?

-A stock OpenClaw installation binds its gateway to all network interfaces, ships without authentication, runs processes as root, and writes zero audit logs.
-It fails on NIST 800-53 access controls, CIS Docker benchmarks, and OWASP’s Top 10 for AI Applications before you even connect it to a single tool.
+Answer capsule.
+A stock OpenClaw installation binds its gateway to all network interfaces (0.0.0.0), ships with AUTH_ENABLED=false, mounts the Docker socket into the agent container, runs processes without capability restrictions, and writes zero structured audit logs.
+It fails NIST 800-53 access controls, CIS Docker Benchmark v1.7.0, and OWASP’s Top 10 for AI Applications before you even connect it to a single tool.
+That’s not a criticism of OpenClaw — it’s a criticism of shipping developer defaults to production without a hardening pass.

-Bind the OpenClaw gateway to 127.0.0.1 so it only accepts local connections.
-Then place a reverse proxy — Nginx, Caddy, or Traefik — in front of it to handle TLS termination and external routing.
-This is CIS Benchmark Section 5.13 for Docker host networking, and it’s the single most overlooked step in DIY deployments.
+Answer capsule.
+Bind the OpenClaw gateway to 127.0.0.1 so it only accepts connections from the local machine, then place a reverse proxy (Caddy, Nginx, or Traefik) in front of it to handle TLS termination, external routing, and a second layer of authentication if needed.
+This is CIS Docker Benchmark section 5.13 and NIST 800-53 SC-8 compliance, and it is the single most overlooked step in DIY OpenClaw deployments.
+Default OpenClaw binds to 0.0.0.0, which means any device that can route packets to the machine can reach the gateway directly — on a VPS, that’s the entire public internet.

 Here’s how to fix it: